-If you have the presence of mold in your house, you might be wondering if you’ll ever be able to completely remove it from your property.
-With so many horror stories about mold coming back after treatment, it’s easy to understand why.
+If you have the presence of mold in your house, you might be wondering if you’ll ever be able to altogether remove it from your property.
+With so many horror stories about mold returning after treatment, it’s easy to understand why.

 Types of Mold

-Mold of any kind is a fungus that expels microscopic spores, spreading them throughout the nearby environment and leading to rapid growth.
-Most of the time, people will identify this fungus by seeing it, but when the infestation is strong enough, you may be able to identify it by a strong musty smell.
+A mold of any kind is a fungus that expels microscopic spores, spreading them throughout the nearby environment and leading to rapid growth.
+Most of the time, people will identify this fungus by seeing it, but when the infestation is strong enough, you may be able to identify it by a strong, musty smell.

 Familiarize yourself with the five types of mold you’re most likely to encounter in your home:

-- Alternia – causes asthma symptoms and often found in showers and tubs or near water damage
+- Alternia – causes asthma symptoms and is often found in showers and tubs or near the water damage

 - Aureobasidium – causes eye, nail, and skin infections and is often found behind wallpaper or behind wooden surfaces

-- Black Mold – known as toxic mold, as it produces mycotoxins that can lead to sinusitis, headache, fatigue, burning respiratory sensation, cough, nosebleeds, and more.
+- Black Mold – toxic mold- produces mycotoxins that can lead to sinusitis, headache, fatigue, burning respiratory sensation, cough, nosebleeds, and more.
 Black mold is commonly found in hay, wood, or cardboard.

-- Pink Mold – a type of bacteria found on shower tiles that feeds on soap residue that can cause infections in an open wound or eye
+- Pink Mold – a type of bacteria found on shower tiles that feed on soap residue that can cause infections in an open wound or eye

 Why Does Mold Come Back?

-If you’re wondering, “Is it possible for mold to come back even after remediation?”, the short answer is yes.
-That’s typically because there’s an underlying issue with moisture that has yet to be resolved.
+If you’re wondering, “Is it possible for mold to come back even after remediation?” the short answer is yes.
+That’s typical because there’s an underlying issue with moisture that has yet to be resolved.

 Let’s dive deeper into that.

-Mold is a fungus, and like most fungi, it’s purpose is to break down rotting, moist organic matter in order to create energy and reproduce.
+Mold is a fungus, and like most fungi, its purpose is to break down rotting, moist organic matter to create energy and reproduce.
 In nature, this is fine.
-In fact, it plays a critical ecological role to decompose things like dead leaves and detritus.
+In fact, it plays a critical ecological role in decomposing things like dead leaves and detritus.

-In the woods, mold is great.
+In the woods, mold is excellent.
 In the home, not so much.

 Mold continues to survive and reproduce by expelling tiny spores that are present in the air at nearly all times.
 Even with excellent indoor air quality, you’re likely to still find a trace of fungus spores.

-If you have high levels of moisture in your home and especially if you have a large presence of damp materials like drywall, carpeting, or wood, you could be creating the perfect environment for mold reproduction by accident.
+Suppose you have high levels of moisture in your home.
+In that case, especially if you have a significant presence of damp materials like drywall, carpeting, or wood, you could create the perfect environment for mold reproduction by accident.

-Even if the obvious issue is resolved, this underlying high level of moisture will help to incubate spores and create more, which could leave you back where you started.
+Even if the apparent issue is resolved, this underlying high moisture level will help to incubate spores and create more, leaving you back where you started.
 Until you find the source of this excess moisture and stop it there, you’ll likely continue to run into mold problems.

 If you’ve worked with mold removal companies and are still struggling with returning mold, this could be a sign that their remediation efforts aren’t as thorough as they could be.
-Mediocre mold removal services will solve the obvious problem, while truly great companies will not only solve the obvious problem, but will also search until they find the root cause.
+Mediocre mold removal services will solve the apparent problem, while truly great companies will not only solve the obvious problem but will also search until they find the root cause.

 How to Prevent Mold From Coming Back